 So, you love the idea of having a purple front door?
 Me too!
-Adding a purple splash of color to your home has some beautiful meaning behind it, too.
+Adding a purple splash of color to your home has some beautiful and unique meanings behind it, too.
 Perhaps some of these meanings will inspire you to give purple try.
 If that’s the case, my photo gallery of purple front doors will give you some more ideas.

 When I bought my new home, I was excited to paint the front door purple since I first pulled up, way before I made an offer.
 Pretty crazy right?
 Purple felt like the perfect color to set apart my plain white house with plain black trim.